XL500 - South Wales Aviation Museum (restoration to fly), St. Athan Airport, Wales

 XL500 has had an unusually active retirement; first used by the School of Aircraft Handling at Culdrose, she then moved onto Lee-on-Solent for a period of storage and was then actually brought back to airworthy status.
 Dowty-Rotol Propellors operated the aircraft for a short period on noise trials and then XL500 was grounded once more, finally becoming the mascot of 849 NAS, back at Culdrose.
 She was put on display by the public viewing area at the airfield during the summer months but in late March 2000 moved once more, having been donated to the Chatham Dockyard Museum.
 Kennet Aviation then purchased her and put her on the civil register, moving her to North Weald in 2004.
 After some work there, she was transferred to Exeter in 2008 for Hunter Flying to restore her to airworthy condition - now this is one I'm looking forward to!
-HFL (now Horizon Aircraft Services) moved her to their new base at St. Athan in late January 2012 and have really cracked on with work on the beast.
-As of August 2014 she is well on the way to running condition once more with first engine runs hoped for by the end of the year.
-Fingers crossed!
+HFL (now Horizon Aircraft Services) moved her to their new base at St. Athan in late January 2012 and initially really cracked on with work on the beast.
+As of August 2014 she was well on the way to running condition and it had been hoped there would be engine runs by 2015.
+Sadly progress appears to have stalled somewhat and as of yet she has not made any noise.

 Find other photos of XL500 on the following sites: